aristanetworks/avd/ansible_collections/arista/avd/examples/cv-pathfinder/README.md

 ## Introduction

-This example is meant to show how to use the CV Pathfinder models in AVD in a basic way.
+This example goes over how to use the CV Pathfinder models in AVD in an introductory way.

 !!! important
     - CVaaS is required to run this example.
 Without it, only configuration generation is possible.
     - Minimum EOS version 4.32.2F is required to run this example.
     - The devices must be able to reach CVaaS via their Management Interface

-The goal is to present the basic configuration blocks required to deploy CV Pathfinder and so does not cover all CV Pathfinder features.
+This example aims to present the basic configuration blocks required to deploy CV Pathfinder but does not cover all CV Pathfinder features.
 In particular, it does not cover:

 - Internet Exits
 - WAN routers behind NAT
 - Multiple inventories

-More information on how these features are supported in AVD can be found in the [WAN how-to document](../../roles/eos_designs/docs/how-to/wan.md).
+The [WAN how-to](../../roles/eos_designs/docs/how-to/wan.md) document provides more information on how these features are supported in AVD.

-This example will show how to
+This example will go over the following:

 - Build the intended configurations and documentation
 - Deploy the configuration via CloudVision as a Service (CVaaS)